lostofctrl/godex/README.md

 Returns all the types for the pokemon in the gym

 ##### `gym.unmodified()`
-Retuns the types that aren't affected by the gym.
+Returns the types that aren't affected by the gym.

 ##### `gym.offense(sort)`
 Returns the offensive capabilities of the gym. `sort = true` to reverse